TITLE 77: PUBLIC HEALTH

 g) Within 30 days prior to the termination of a probationary license, the Department shall fully and completely inspect the facility and, if the facility meets the applicable requirements for licensure, shall issue a license under Section 3-109 of the Act.
 (Section 3-116 of the Act) If the facility is not in compliance and satisfactory progress toward compliance is not being made, the Department will allow the probationary license to expire.

 h) If the Department finds that the facility does not meet the requirements for licensure but has made substantial progress toward meeting those requirements, the license may be renewed once for a period not to exceed 120 days from the expiration date of the initial probationary license.
-(Section 3-116 of the Act) Under no condition may more than two successive probationary licenses be issued.
+(Section 3-116 of the Act) The Department will not issue more than two consecutive probationary licenses.

 i) The issuance date of the probationary license to the new owner will be the date the last licensure requirement is met as determined by the Department.

-j) The licensee shall qualify for issuance of a two-year license if the licensee has met the criteria contained in Section 3-110(b) of the Act for the last twenty-four consecutive months.
+j) The licensee shall qualify for issuance of a two-year license if the licensee has met the criteria contained in Section 3-110(b) of the Act for the last 24 consecutive months.